cysouw/diathesis/text/c05_preverbs.md

 - Ich habe den Ball geworfen.
 Ich habe dir den Ball zugeworfen
 - Ich habe den Schal geworfen.
 Ich habe dir den Schal übergeworfen.

+### --- [ Ø > OBJ ] Resultative --- {.unnumbered}

+### [ N– | NA ] Preverb reflexive resultative

+Some intransitive verbs like *tanzen* 'to dance' \Next[a] allow for a resultative diathesis *antanzen* 'to achieve something through dancing' \Next[b].
+The result of the dancing is expressed in the new accusative argument.
+A special characteristic of this diathesis is that a dative reflexive pronoun is obligatorily present [see also @wunderlich1997: 105-106].

+\ex.
+ \a.
+Ich habe gestern viel getanzt.
+ \b.
+Ich habe mir gestern einen Muskelkater angetanzt.

+Various of the intransitive verbs that allow for this resultative diathesis, like *tanzen* \Last but also *laufen* 'to run' \Next[a], allow for an accusative addition as well \Next[b], see [@sec:case-accusative-addition].
+The accusative argument from that diathesis can be retained through an antipassive diathesis in the form of a prepositional phrase \Next[c].

+\ex.
+ \a.
+Ich habe gestern viel gelaufen.
+ \b.
+Ich habe gestern einen Marathon gelaufen.
+ \c.
+Ich habe mir eine Medaille beim Marathon erlaufen.

+With the prefix *ver-* the meaning of this diathesis is a negative resultative \Next.

+\ex.
+ \a.
+Ich fahre, und am Ende habe ich dadurch *kein* Benzin mehr.
+ \b.
+Ich verfahre mein letztes Benzin.

+**Attested Verbs**

+- erˈ-  : *arbeiten, laufen, schreiben*
+- verˈ- : *fahren, spielen*
+- ˈan-  : *essen, tanzen, trinken*

+**Examples**

+- Ich arbeite, und am Ende habe ich dadurch ein Vermögen.
+Ich erarbeite mir ein Vermögen.
+- Ich esse, um am Ende habe ich dadurch einen dicken Bauch.
+Ich esse mir einen Bach an.
+- Ich spiele, und am Ende habe ich dadurch kein Geld mehr.
+Ich verspiele mein letztes Geld.

+**Notes**

+A verb like *schreiben* allows for dative and accusative arguments \Next[a], but in this diathesis it is the intransitive occupational usage \Next[b] that is the basis for the resultative construction \Next[c].

+\ex.
+ \a.
+Ich schreibe dir einen Brief.
+ \b.
+Ich schreibe (als Beruf).
+ \c.
+Ich erschreibe mir ein großes Publikum.

+### --- [ ADJ > OBJ ] Possessor raising --- {.unnumbered}

+### [ NAg | NAD ] Preverb possessor-of-accusative to dative {#sec:preverb-possessor-raising}

+The verb *ansehen* has various different senses, as summarized in [@sec:preverb-dative-reflexive].
+One of the senses can approximately be translated into English as 'to notice' \Next.
+In this sense of *ansehen*, the possessor of the accusative argument is obligatorily expressed as a dative.

+\ex.
+ \a.
+Ich sehe seine Müdigkeit.
+ \b.
+Ich sehe ihm die Müdigkeit an.

+**Attested Verbs**

+- ˈan- : *hören, sehen*

+**Examples**

+- Ich höre seine Müdigkeit.
+Ich höre ihm die Müdigkeit an.

 ### --- [ ADJ > OBJ ] Applicative --- {.unnumbered}

 ### [ Np | NA ] Preverb applicative {#sec:preverb-applicative}